-Power is, if not, the most influential and alarming aspect of the modern world.
+Power is the most influential and alarming aspect of the modern world.
 It plays a strong part in how society and individuals are controlled and contained worldwide.
 It is represented to us through the use of social media, government control, and everyday social settings.
 Through the use of Dystopian visual and written text, it helps to represent the corruption of power and where this corruption will lead us to in the future.
 I think through the use of studied Dystopian text I have been allowed to see the danger of power and the warnings that are laid before us, particularly since George Orwell’s, Nineteen Eighty-Four.

 “The shape of power is always the same; it is the shape of a tree.
 Root to tip, central trunk branching, and re-branching spreading wider in ever-thinner, searching fingers.
 The shape of power is the outline of a living thing straining outward, sending its fine tendrils a little further, and a little further yet.”
 The opening quote to Naomi Alderman’s, “The Power” represents how not only in the novel but also in the real world that power spreads through people like wildfire.
 Throughout the opening chapter to the text, we read of women passing power through each other and enlighting power within one in other.
 Men are running for the hills when they come to the understanding that the power isn’t only in the younger generations but in all woman.
 All of a sudden men lose all power and strength they have been gifted with within the world and are now under the influence of women.
-I believe this connects to Minority Report through the following quote: “In the land of the blind, the one-eyed man is king.”
+This connects to Minority Report, “In the land of the blind, the one-eyed man is king.”
 This relates because someone who has more than others, in this case, woman having power and men none they gain natural control due to their benefits on others.
 This text is especially illuminating because in most dystopian visual and written text there is usually government control, security and often a strong male character leading the way.
 This novel shows that women can also be the hero and characters can change places.
 “Boys dressing as girls to seem more powerful.
 Girls dressing as boys to shake off the meaning of power, or leaping on the unexpected, wolf in sheep’s clothing.”
 This resembles how power can influence people to hide from not only society but them true selves.
 When times become tedious and alarming many individuals want to hide and stay hidden until it passes by, but in some it sparks courage and strength in who they are.
 Power is a terrifying concept because of this hold society has formed it to have over the weak and faint-hearted.

 Charlie Brooker’s, “Black Mirror” Television series has become one of the most alarming dystopian’s to date.
 The series features a range of suspenseful episodes, each with new characters, worlds, and concepts.
 A stand out episode that represents power through society strongly is “Nose Dive”.
 “Nose Dive” follows a well-established woman, Lacie Pound and how she uses social media and online networking to create a better life for herself by impressing and pleasing others.
 All interactions with members of the public lead to sending ratings out of 5 to one another and the higher your rating the better life and person you are, like a celebrity in a real-world context.
 Lacie wants to live in a flash apartment with facilities only wealthy people have but she can’t afford this place and the only way she can get it is to get a better rating.
 “Pardon the term – mid to low range folks.
 So in terms of quality, you could do with a punch up right there.
 Ideally, that is upvotes from quality people.”
 This represents how in order to live in a quality subdivision Lacie will leave her family and friends because they aren’t classified as quality people and replace them for fake friends from her childhood years in order to achieve this goal.
 “This whole ranking thing, comparing yourself to people that only pretend to be happy.”
 Black Mirror represents a warning to us of where social media will take us if we continue to let it manipulate us.
 This episode expresses a world we don’t believe could ever happen because we have more self-power then this, but this alone is a symbol of the manipulation it has over us.
 The power of social media makes us believe this could never happen to us but this is exactly where it is leading us too.
 A recent article on “LadBible” reports that China is launching a programme in 20/20 that will rank citizens based on their behaviour, inspired by “Nose Dive”.
 Many trials have already been done and have had positive results.
 This also shows how the warning through dystopian texts can be taken in to account by those with power as a way of life we should lead.
 Rather than taking this as a warning for society they decide to live out these worlds that most would find a nightmare style of living.
 “Now you’ve got nothing left to lose, I don’t even have something worth losing, not yet… until then that’s how the world works.”